CharactersByHaider/LookDev/README.md

 - The `.usda` file is authored to reference textures relative to the asset directory
 - Designed for real-world shader pipeline simulation and visual fidelity testing

-## Important Notes

-- This repository is strictly private and not intended for public distribution.
-- No executable code or third-party proprietary content is included.
-- All assets are original and created solely for personal and professional development.

 ## License

 This LookDev kit was created with the help of the free resource available at [link](https://caveacademy.com/product/maya-look-development-and-lighting-props-1003/) provided by CAVE Academy.
 This resource is open and freely available for anyone to use for learning and development purposes.